7 Crucial Checks in the Financial Services Register for 2025

 To identify a registered service, firm, or individual, you can search via their internet directory.
 You will also be able to confirm the activities it may perform.

-It’s recommended you always double-check that the company or individual you are working with is on the Register and that its permissions/activities correspond to the service it provides.
+It is recommended you always double-check that the company or individual you are working with is on the FS Register and that its permissions/activities correspond to the service it provides.

-The Register also includes, with prominent warnings, firms accused of offering regulated items or services without the proper authorization or of running scams.
+The FS Register also includes, with prominent warnings, firms accused of offering regulated items or services without the proper authorisation, of running scams, and of cloned firms.

 Utilising the Financial Services Register will help you avoid scams and ensure you are working with legitimate financial service providers.